orbmis/smart-contract-event-hooks/README.md

 The fees that are paid to relayers are at the discretion of the subscribers, but it can be non-trivial to set fees to their optimal level, especially when considering volatile gas fees and competition between relayers.
 This will result in subscribers setting fees to a perceived "safe" level, which they are confident will incentivize relayers to relay Hook events.
 This will inevitably lead to poor price discovery and subscribers over-paying for updates.

 The best way to solve this problem is through an auction mechanism that would allow relayers to bid against each other for the right to relay a transaction, which would guarantee that subscribers are paying the optimal price for their updates.
-Describing an auction mechanism that would satisfy this requirements is out of scope for this proposal, but there exists proposals for general purpose auction mechanisms that can faciliate this, for example SUAVE from Flashbots.
+Describing an auction mechanism that would satisfy this requirements is out of scope for this proposal, but there exists proposals for general purpose auction mechanisms that can faciliate this without introducing undue latency.
+One exampe of such as proposal is SUAVE from Flashbots, and there will likely be several others in time.

-#### Without an Auction
+### Without an Auction

-In order to cultivate and maintain a reliable relayer market, subscriber contracts would need to implement logic to either rebate any gas fees up to a specified limit, (while still allowing for execution of hook updates under normal conditions), or implement a logical condition that checks the gas price of the transaction that is calling the `verifyHook` function, to ensure that the gas price does not effectively reduce the fee to zero.
+In order to cultivate and maintain a reliable relayer market without the use of an auction mechanism, subscriber contracts would need to implement logic to either rebate any gas fees up to a specified limit, (while still allowing for execution of hook updates under normal conditions).

+Another approach would be to implement a logical condition that checks the gas price of the transaction that is calling the `verifyHook` function, to ensure that the gas price does not effectively reduce the fee to zero.
 This would require that the subscriber smart contract has some knowledge of the approximate gas used by it's `verifyHook` function, and to check that the condition `minFee >= fee - (gasPrice * gasUsed)` is true.
 This will mitigate against competitive bidding that would drive the _effective_ relayer fee to zero, by ensuring that there is some minimum fee below which the effective fee is not allowed to drop.
 This would mean that the highest gas price that can be paid before the transaction reverts is `fee - minFee + ε` where `ε ~= 1 gwei`.
 This will require careful estimation of the gas cost of the `verifyHook` function and an awareness that the gas used may change over time as the contract's state changes.

-The key insight with this approach is that competition between relayers will result in the fee that the subscribers pay always being the maximum, i.e. fee + max gas.
+The key insight with this approach is that competition between relayers will result in the fee that the subscribers pay always being the maximum, which is why the use of an auction mechanism is preferable.

-A future iteration of this proposal may well include the option for trusted relayers, who can enter into an on-chain enforceable agreement with subscribers, which should reduce the race-to-the-bottom competitive gas fee issue.

 ### Relayer transaction batching

 Another important consideration is with batching of Hook events.
-If a relayer decides to batch multiple Hook event updates to various subscriber contracts into a single transaction, via a multi-call proxy contract, then they increase the risk of the entire batching failing on-chain.
+Relayers are logically incentivized to batch Hook updates to save on gas, seeing as gas savings amount to 21,000 * n where n is the number of hooks being processed in a block by a single relayer.
+If a relayer decides to batch multiple Hook event updates to various subscriber contracts into a single transaction, via a multi-call proxy contract, then they increase the risk of the entire batch failing on-chain if even one of the transactions in the batch fails on-chain.
 For example, if relayer A batches x number of Hook updates, and relayer B batches y number of Hook updates, it is possible that relayer A's batch is included in the same block in front of relayer B's batch, and if both batches contain at least one duplicate, (i.e. the same Hook event to the same subscriber), then this will cause relayer B's batch transaction to revert on-chain.
-This is an important consideration for relayers.
+This is an important consideration for relayers, and suggests that relayers should have access to some sort of bundle simulation service to identify conflicting transactions before they occur.

 ### Replay attacks

 When using signature verification, it is advised to use the [EIP-712](https://eips.ethereum.org/EIPS/eip-712.md) standard in order to prevent cross network replay attacks, where the same contract deployed on more than one network can have its hook events pushed to subscribers on other networks, e.g. a publisher contract on Polygon can fire a hook event that could be relayed to a subscriber contract on Gnosis Chain.
 Whereas the keys used to sign the hook events should ideally be unique, in reality this may not always be the case.

 For this reason, it is recommended to use [EIP-721](https://eips.ethereum.org/EIPS/eip-712.md) Typed Data Signatures.
-In this case the off-chain process that initiates the hook should create the signature according to the following data structure:
+In this case the process that initiates the hook should create the signature according to the following data structure:

 ```js
 const domain = [